-There were masses of birds here and 13 new species were added to the trip list – four Three-banded Plovers including a tiny chick, three Black Crakes, 40+ Common Waxbills, four Glossy Ibises, four Common Moorhens, a Ruff (pic), a Purple Swamphen, six Sand Martins, a White-browed Coucal, a Zitting Cisticola (Fan-tailed Warbler), a Little Stint, a Black-winged Stilt and a Striated Heron.
+There were masses of birds here and 13 new species were added to the trip list – four Three-banded Plovers including a tiny chick, three Black Crakes, 40+ Common Waxbills, four Glossy Ibises, four Common Moorhens, a Ruff (pic), an AFRICAN SWAMPHEN, six Sand Martins, a White-browed Coucal, a Zitting Cisticola (Fan-tailed Warbler), a Little Stint, a Black-winged Stilt and a Striated Heron.
 We spent a long time here just enjoying the diversity a relatively small area of water brings in, I especially liked the British migrants that were here.
 There’s something quite special about seeing these birds, which may have been on my home patch not long before.

 We moved on and immediately found a small group of six OLIVE BABOONS, another new mammal.
 I have also seen Chacma in South Africa and Guinea in West Africa.

 New birds were added along the way including a smart Spur-winged Plover, FISCHER’S LOVEBIRD, two SILVERBIRDS and adult and juvenile BLACK-CHESTED SNAKE EAGLE.
 I really liked the Silverbirds, they were really smart flycatchers.